george-hawkins/blender-donut-notebook/README.md

 ![img.png](icing-edge.png)

 At around 9:36 in the video, he starts talking about setting the _Clip Start_ value if Blender clips your donut strangely when you zoom in and out.
 You do this by pressing `n` to pop out the side menu, going to _View_ and adjusting the _Clip Start_ value down to 0.01m.
 However, in my version of Blender it'd already defaulted to this value and I didn't need to adjust it.

+Aside: you can pop the side menu back in with `n` again - it took me a while to work out how you can do this, if you want, with the mouse.
+If you go to the left edge of the menu, you'll see a horizontal resize cursor - if you click now, you can drag the menu until it's hidden.
+There are various other menus that also work like this - there's a tiny arrow to show their presense when hidden which can be clicked to expand them but no obvious corresponding element to hide them again.

 ![img.png](clip-start.png)